element-hq/element-android/docs/pull_request.md

 Also, draft PR should not stay indefinitely in this state.
 It may be removed if it is the case and the submitter does not update it after a few days.

+##### Base branch

+The `develop` branch is generally the base branch for every PRs.

+Exceptions can occur:

+- if a feature implementation is split into multiple PRs.
+We can have a chain of PRs in this case.
+PR can be merged one by one on develop, and GitHub change the target branch to `develop` for the next PR automatically.
+- we want to merge a PR from the community, but there is still work to do, and the PR is not updated by the submitter.
+In this case, we can create a new branch, push it, and change the target branch of the PR to this new branch.
+The PR can then be merged, and we can add more commits to fix the issues.
+After that a new PR can be created with `develop` as a target branch.

+**Important notice:** Releases are created from the `develop` branch.
+So `develop` branch should always contain a "releasable" source code.
+So when a feature is being implemented with several PRs, it has to be disabled by default, until the feature is fully implemented.
+A last PR to enable the feature can then be created.

 ##### PR Review Assignment

 We use automatic assignment for PR reviews.
 A PR is automatically routed by GitHub to a team member using the round robin algorithm.
 The process is the following: